Air Canada: COVID-19 pandemic

+Fleet renewal, expansion, Airbus A320 family retrofit, and transfer of Boeing 737 MAX to Air Canada Rouge

+On 22 March 2022, Air Canada placed a order for 26 Airbus A321XLR aircraft, making Air Canada the second airline in Canada to fly the Airbus A321neo family of aircraft, alongside Air Transat.
+On September 25, 2023, Air Canada also placed a order for 18 Boeing 787-10 Dreamliner aircraft.

+On 23 October 2023, Air Canada announced that it would retrofit the Airbus A321, and 8 of its Airbus A320 aircraft with the A220 standard to replace the XM cabin, which would feature Airspace XL bins, new entertainment screens, exterior cameras, and satellite based Wi-Fi.

+On 17 December 2024, Air Canada announced that it would transfer its Boeing 737 MAX 8 aircraft to Air Canada Rouge, and it would create a hub for Rouge at Vancouver International Airport.
+Air Canada Rouge's Airbus A320 and A321 fleet will transfer to the mainline fleet as part of the transition, and would be retrofitted with the A220 standard.

 Flight attendants strike

 In August 2025, Air Canada experienced a work stoppage involving more than 10,000 flight attendants represented by the Canadian Union of Public Employees.
 The strike began on 16 August and led to the cancellation of approximately 130,000 passenger journeys per day.

 A tentative agreement was reached on 19 August, and operations resumed later that day.
 The wage component of the agreement was subsequently rejected by 99.1% of members, although other provisions remained in effect.

 The strike resulted in 3,200 flight cancellations and an estimated revenue loss of C$430 million.

+CEO resignation

+On 30 March 2026, the company announced that its chief executive, Michael Rousseau, will retire from his position by the end of September 2026, following criticism over his condolence speech of the crash of Air Canada Express Flight 8646, delivered almost entirely in English with French subtitles, instead of posting equivalent statements in both languages as required by the Official Languages Act.
+Air Canada's board said it would begin a process to find his replacement.

+On 8 July 2026, Air Canada announced that Anko van der Werff, current president and CEO of Scandinavian Airlines, would become the next president and CEO of the company by the end of January 2027.

 Corporate affairs

 Business trends

 Air Canada had been loss-making for several years, but was profitable from 2012; however, due to the impact of the COVID-19 pandemic, the company was again loss-making in 2020.
 The key trends for the Air Canada group, including Air Canada Express and Air Canada rouge, are (years ending 31 December):